Charlie Brown Jr. (band): Films

 Shortly after Chorão died in 2013, film producers Felipe Elias, Victor Santini Stockler, and Roberta Franco launched a crowdfunding campaign on the website Catarse to finance a documentary, Marginal Alado.
 The campaign raised R$41,513.00, surpassing its original goal of R$35,000.00.
 Directed by Felipe Novaes, the documentary premiered at festivals across Brazil in 2019.
 Its theatrical release in 2020 was postponed to 8 April 2021, due to the COVID-19 pandemic.

 In 2017, filmmaker Gabriel Mellin announced he was working on a biopic about Champignon, entitled Champ.
 Mellin wrote its script with Champignon's widow, Claudia Bossle.
-On 4 September 2020, actor José Loreto expressed his desire to portray Chorão in a potential biopic.
+On 4 September 2020, actor José Loreto expressed his desire to portray Chorão in a potential biopic, eventually released in 2026 as Chorão – Só os Loucos Sabem.